yhzgirl/excersise_backup/readme.md

 CONFERENCE TRACK MGR
 By: Michelle Brideau

-To run this code from within the thoughtworks dir run in the command line with:
+To run this code from within the app dir run in the command line with:

 ruby conferencemanager.rb test_input.txt